Chemical safety

 Risk assessment for handling of hazardous chemicals

-The nearest manager is responsible for carrying out risk assessments, however, a risk assessment must be made in any case by the person who will perform the handling / method.
+The nearest manager is responsible for carrying out risk assessments, however, a risk assessment must be made in any case by the person who will perform the handling/method.
+The nearest manager reviews and approves (signs) the risk assessment.

-If substances with unknown contents are handled, the precautionary principle applies, i.e., the substance has to be handled as dangerous for both human and environment.
+If substances with unknown contents are handled, the precautionary principle applies, i.e., the substance must be handled as dangerous for both human and environment.

-Risk assessments must be signed by the responsible group or research leader, must be kept close to the workplace, and must be regularly reviewed, especially if new circumstances or knowledge is added.
+Risk assessments must be kept close to the workplace, and must be regularly reviewed, especially if new circumstances or knowledge is added.

-It is important that everyone on the workplace is informed and understands the risks that exist - for example, it may be necessary that the risk assessment is available in both Swedish and English.
+It is important that everyone affected in the workplace is informed about and understands the risks involved.
+For example, other research groups working in the same laboratory should also be informed, and it may be necessary for the risk assessment to be written in both Swedish and English.

-In KLARA there is a module for risk assessment with detailed associated instructions.
-You can log into KLARA by contacting the department's chemical representative.
-Courses / workshops in KLARA risk assessment are offered regularly to all KI employees.
-More information on the Staff portal page Courses by the Safety- and security unit.
+In KLARA, there is a module for risk assessment with detailed instructions.
+The "Risk Assessor" profile can be obtained by contacting the departmental chemicals representative.
+Courses/workshops in KLARA risk management are regularly offered to all KI employees.
+More information on the Staff portal page Courses in Safety- and security.

 Routine of Risk assessment